Forget Tough Passwords: New Guidelines Make It Simple

 - Use different passwords for each app and website.

-Of course, these guidelines often leave users frustrated and struggling to remember them all.
+These guidelines often leave users frustrated and struggling to remember them all.

-Now, the National Institute of Standards and Technology is about the make all of our lives much easier.
+Now the National Institute of Standards and Technology is about to make all of our lives much easier.
 The organization recently revised its guidelines on creating passwords, and the new advice sharply diverges from previous rules.

 "The traditional guidance is actually producing passwords that are easy for bad guys and hard for legitimate users," says Paul Grassi, senior standards and technology adviser at NIST, who led the new revision of guidelines.

 The organization suggests keeping passwords simple, long and memorable.
 Phrases, lowercase letters and typical English words work well, Grassi tells NPR's Audie Cornish.
-Experts no longer suggest special characters and a mixture of lower and uppercase letters.
+Experts no longer suggest special characters and a mix of lower and uppercase letters.
 And passwords never need to expire.

 "We focus on the cognitive side of this, which is what tools can users use to remember these things?"
 Grassi says.
 "So if you can picture it in your head, and no one else could, that's a good password."